curiousTauseef/credit-card-validation/README.md

 # Credit Card Number Validation

 ### Requirement :
----
-Please intall [NODE.JS](https://nodejs.org/en/download/) first before you can use it.
+Please install [Node.js](https://nodejs.org/en/download/) first before you can use it.

 #### How to use :
 ```